China-LSAT

 Email:liaolsh5@mail2.sysu.edu.cn

-C-LSAT_HR (High-Resolution China-Land Surface Air Temperature) is a high-resolution version of the global land surface air temperature dataset C-LSAT2.0.
+C-LSAT HR (High-Resolution China global Land Surface Air Temperature) is a high-resolution version of the global land surface air temperature dataset C-LSAT2.1.
 The data are divided into two parts: climatology (1961–1990 average) and anomaly.
-Based on C-LSAT station data and GMTED2010 dataset, the Thin Plate Spline method was used for interpolation of the climatology field.
+Based on C-LSAT 2.1 station data and ETOPO2022 dataset, the Thin Plate Spline method was used for interpolation of the climatology field.
 We used Adjusted Inverse Distance Weighted method to interpolate the anomaly data.
 By adding up the two, C-LSAT HR dataset can be obtained.

 Spatial resolution: 0.5°x 0.5°